Effect of filter kernel on scale-energetics of near-wall turbulent structures: Methodology

-According to \textcite{Haertel1994}, we consider the full inhomogeneous and anisotropic velocity field as composed out of three parts: The statistically stationary mean flow and the turbulent fluctuations divided into a sub- and a super-filter part.
+Following \textcite{Haertel1994}, we consider the full inhomogeneous and anisotropic velocity field as composed out of three parts: The statistically stationary mean flow and the turbulent fluctuations divided into a sub- and a super-filter part.
 To compute the flux of turbulent kinetic energy, we therefore only consider the fluctuating part of the velocity field

 where angled brackets denote averaging over all available snapshots at different time instants $t$ and in the two homogeneous spatial directions $\theta$ and $z$.
 In the following, we drop these indices for the sake of clarity and also use the same notation to indicate statistics of other quantities.
-For scale separation, the general idea \cite{Leonard1975} is to apply an explicit spatial low-pass filter of the form